Dreksal/SmartCalc/README.md

 © 2023 Dariusz Jaskiewicz.
 All rights reserved.

 ## Installation
-1. Open in a terminal directory, where you downloaded this app, and go to “smartCalculator” and then “src” file.
+1. Open in a terminal directory, where you downloaded this app, and go to “SmartCalc” and then “src” file.
 2. Nextly, type the command “javac kalkulator/Main.java”
 3. Lastly, type “java kalkulator.Main” to run the program.
 Enjoy!